We have our own 12-step program. It works great for the impossible 18x1 and 20x1-1/8 tube changes.

 6. Insert the valve stem into the hole

 7. Work the tire back on the rim.
-One side is easy, the other needs tire spoons
+One side is easy, the other side needs tire spoons (plastic kind)

 8. Once the tire is on the rim push the valve stem up into the tire to make sure it is not caught in the bead